-In XML based Spring MVC configuration, you must have seen two declarations in web.xml file i.e. ContextLoaderListener and DispatcherServlet.
-Let’s try to understand their purpose in framework and their differences.
+In Spring MVC configuration, we must have seen two declarations in web.xml file i.e. ContextLoaderListener and DispatcherServlet.
+Let’s try to understand their purpose in the framework and their differences.

 Before reading further, please understand that –

-• Spring can have multiple contexts at a time.
-One of them will be root context, and all other contexts will be child contexts.
+- Spring can have multiple contexts at a time.
+One of them will be the root context, and all other contexts will be the child contexts.

-• All child contexts can access the beans defined in root context; but opposite is not true.
-Root context cannot access child contexts beans.
+- All child contexts can access the beans defined in the root context, but the opposite is not true.
+Root context cannot access child context beans.

 DispatcherServlet is essentially a Servlet (it extends HttpServlet) whose primary purpose is to handle incoming web requests matching the configured URL pattern.
-It take an incoming URI and find the right combination of controller and view.
+It takes an incoming URI and finds the right combination of controller and view.
 So it is the front controller.

 When you define a DispatcherServlet in spring configuration, you provide an XML file with entries of controller classes, views mappings etc. using contextConfigLocation attribute.